davidkirwan/ardtweeno/ardtweeno-gem/README.md

 through a pull request!
 I gladly welcome constructive input!

 # COPYING / Licence
-This software is released under the Creative Commons Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0) for more information see the full details of this licence here: http://creativecommons.org/licenses/by-nc/3.0/
+This software is released under the GNU General Public License 3.0 Unported (CC BY-NC 3.0) for more information see the full details of this licence here: http://creativecommons.org/licenses/by-nc/3.0/

 For information regarding commercial use of the Ardtweeno Gateway, please contact the author at: